Grand-Federation/Grand-Federation-Rules/index.md

 27. Agentlist weapons are not permitted.

-28. Worn interceptors, "shields," or equipment designed to prevent you from being hit are not permitted. llAdjustDamage has been turned off in Hellfire, so armor systems will not work here.
+28. Worn interceptors, "shields," or equipment designed to prevent you from being hit are not permitted.
+One-directional riot shields are permitted so long as they have limited HP and cannot protect the user while they are firing. llAdjustDamage has been turned off in Hellfire, so armor systems will not work here.

 29. You may not teleport people outside of the spawn areas in combat.
 You are allowed to use the provided medic TP system, and you may use infantry fighting vehicles/armored personnel carriers with respawn slots reflective of the vehicle's capacity.